Dilbert66/esphome-vistaECP/README.md

 ## Wiring Notes
 * None of the components are critical.
 Any small optocoupler should be fine for U2.
 You can also vary the resistor values but keep the ratio similar for the voltage dividers R2/R3 and (optional) R4/R5.
 R1 should not be set below 220 ohm.
 As noted, if you don't intend to use the MONITORTX function, you don't need R4/R5.
 You should also be able to power via USB but I recommend using a power source that can provide at least 800ma.
 For external power I recommend an adjustable LM2596 or MP1584EN buck converter module to convert the 12volts to 5v or 3.3 volt.
+If you find that you are getting inconsistent reads for commands and modules you can change the 27k/10k ratio to increase the volate at the esp pins by either reducing the 27k or increasing the 10k values by a few K for both panel read lines.

 ## OTA updates